 I’d have to say the most subjective item in any enthusiast set up must be there chair.
 It really is the most personal item one can buy for their set up.
 Everyone’s tastes and opinions of chairs differ.
 Especially when it comes to “gaming chairs.”
 Some people love them, some people hate them.
 Nevertheless, you can’t deny that they are very popular these days.
 The first racing style gaming chair was put out by Ferrari.
 It was simply a chair from one of their vehicles with wheels attached and it cost and absurd amount of money.
 It wasn’t until 2006 when DXRacer made the racing style gaming chair popular when they made it affordable.
 At least more affordable than the Ferrari one.

 Since then, there have been several companies popping up trying to either perfect, or make even more affordable, a quality, racing chair.
 However, most these companies made cheap knockoffs.
 So, when we were contacted to review the RapidX Ferrino, I was a bit skeptical.
 But once I received the chair, my skepticism began to fade.
 Now, after a couple months of everyday use I think I’ve used The RapidX Ferrino enough to give a fair, unbiased opinion of this chair.
 So, let’s see if the RapidX Ferrino is just more of the same, or have the people at RapidX designed to chair that will stand out from the rest?

-The ROG (Republic of Gamers) Strix line has proven to be popular for Asus.
-Enthusiasts worldwide know that ROG is synonymous with performance and the ROG Strix line offers everything many have come to expect in an Asus ROG motherboard, but in a less expensive package.
+The ROG Strix X99 Gaming is the flagship of Asus’ ROG (Republic of Gamers) Strix line of motherboards.
+ROG is synonymous with performance and the ROG Strix line offers everything many have come to expect in an Asus ROG motherboard, so there are a lot of expectations from enthusiasts everywhere.